jefrydco/jefrydco/contents/blogs/struktur-html5-part-1/index.en.md

 > Read the second part here, [Good HTML5 Structure - Part 2](/en/blog/struktur-html5-part-2)

-Hello friends, this time I started discussing one by one website optimization series, starting with a good HTML5 structure.
+Hello my friends, this time I started discussing one by one website optimization series, starting with a good HTML5 structure.
 Why do we need to pay attention to the HTML5 structure?
 What's with the HTML5 structure that we usually use?
 What is the impact of using a good HTML5 structure for our website?

 ## What?